uhm-descartes/ee342/morea/axioms/assessment-axioms.md

        tosses has equal probability.
 What is the probability assignment for this model?

 	c.
-Instead, suppose the coin tosses are rigged.
-The person tossing the coin ensures that you only see an even number of Heads, but makes sure that all sequences with an even number of Heads have equal probabilities (whether 0 or 2 Heads among 3 coin tosses).
+Instead, suppose we have a special coin, which we will call the Zero-Parity coin.
+If you toss the coin thrice, you will only see an even number of Heads among the toss outcomes (you will never see 3 Heads for example).
+In addition, each sequence with an even number of Heads has equal probability (whether the sequence has 0 or 2 Heads among 3 coin tosses).
 What is the probabilty assignment for this model?

 	d.
 Under each of the probability models, what is the probability we observe 2 Heads?

+	   If you are wondering, you could realize such "coins" by three _entangled_ quantum electron-spins (often called entangled
+	   quantum bits or qubits).
+Entangled qubits are a key ingredient in quantum computation.
+In a similar fashion, while we talk of coin tosses, we are actually thinking of binary state physical systems that could settle in each state with certain probabilities.
+All quantum states are inherently probabilistic, and all of quantum mechanics tracks these probabilities.
+I debated using spins for this example instead of pointless tossing of coins, but let us see what you think.

 2. Consider the following abstract model of a perfect communication link.
 There is a transmitter and a receiver, and the transmitter transmits one bit through a channel.
 The transmitter chooses 0 or 1 with equal probability.
 The channel faithfully reproduces the input, so the receiver sees the same bit transmitted by the channel.
 Write a sample space and a probability assignment to model this problem.

 3. _QuickSort_ is a recursive, divide-and-conquer algorithm to sort a sequence.
 Some of you may have seen this before.
 Each call to